-In the case of flat rate financing, the extent of procurement by the beneficiary could have an impact on the proportion of calculated costs.
-Therefore, Member States should assess the impact of the extent of procurement within operations on the proportion of calculated costs and hence the flat rate, except in the case of flat rates enshrined in the Regulation.
-Mitigating measures should be introduced in the methodology.
-If the extent of procured services has a significant effect on the proportion of calculated costs, the flat rate should either be reduced proportionally to the extent of procurement or the flat rate should be applied only to those costs which are not procured (for flat rate financing based on Horizon 2020 approach it is compulsory).
-However, it may also be that the extent of procurement has no impact on the proportion of calculated costs or that this impact is insignificant.
+In the case of flat rate financing, the extent of procurement of some of the categories of costs by the beneficiary could have an impact on the proportion of calculated costs.
+Therefore, Member States should assess the impact of the extent of procurement of services within projects forming part of an operation on the proportion of calculated costs and hence the flat rate, except in the case of flat rates enshrined in the Regulation.
+Therefore it could require mitigating measures to be introduced in the methodology: for instance if the extent of procured services has a significant effect on the proportion of calculated costs, the flat rate should either be reduced proportionally to the extent of procurement or be applied only to those costs which are not procured (for the flat rate financing for indirect costs based on the Horizon 2020 approach it is compulsory to deduct the subcontracting costs).
+However, it may also be that the extent of procurement of services has no impact on the proportion of calculated costs or that this impact is insignificant.
 In this case mitigating measures might not be needed.
-The impact of procurement on the flat rate should however be analysed (for example on the basis of similar past measures or the past projects) and should be taken into account when establishing a methodology (a rate) for the application of flat rate financing.
-In the case of flat rates laid down by the regulations (Article 68 (b) and (c) CPR, Article 14(2) ESF), it is not necessary to take into account the level of procurement.
-However Member States could decide if public procurement is excluded or not from the eligible costs to which the flat rate is applied, provided that the principle of equal treatment is respected.
+The impact of procurement of services on the flat rate should however be analysed (for example on the basis of similar past measures or the past projects) and should be taken into account when establishing a methodology (a rate) for the application of flat rate financing.
+In the case of flat rates laid down by the regulations (Article 68 (b) and (c) CPR, Article 14(2) ESF and Article 19 ETC), it is not necessary to take into account the level of procurement.
+However Member States could decide if procured services within a project are excluded or not from the categories of costs on whose basis the rate is to be applied, provided that the principle of equal treatment is respected.